Smiles and Symphonies

 Summer

 The summer semester consists of four lessons.
-If you are going to be out of town in the summer you can use the My Music Staff app to arrange to make up your lessons ahead of time during the school year, or you can adjust your schedule during the summer to accommodate your needs.
+If you are going to be out of town in the summer you can use mymusicstaff.com to schedule your makeup lessons ahead of time during the school year, or you can adjust your schedule during the summer to accommodate your needs.
 Summer tuition is included in the yearly tuition.

 "Extraordinary results in every student!"